MARYLAND - December 29, 2021

 All county school systems receive state funding.
 Below, you can see that Adams' company secured $411,633.00 in flooring contracts from the Wicomico County Board of Education between 7/16/2020 and 10/20/2021 alone.
 Prior years show even more.
 This is just one school system in one county.
 There are more state agencies and municipalities.
 Here's one example:

 To add a ladle of unethical stew, Adam's wife is a state employee who works for the Wicomico County Board of Education receiving an annual salary of $85K per year while her husband is simultaneously doing business with the WCBOE.
 She's deriving financial benefit from multiple angles, while her husband works political deals to block financial accountability legislation for the school system so these unethical deals aren't questioned or exposed.
 Smells like a conflict of interest without deodorant.

 A Maryland State Financial Disclosure requires an elected official to disclose all of the properties that are owned.
-The rental properties are hidden under his companies and remain undisclosed.
+It appears there are rental properties undisclosed under his companies.
 Adams was involved in proposing eviction legislation that would allow a landlord to seize the personal belongings of tenants who are evicted.
 You can read the press release here, which the entire Lower Shore Delegation supported the legislation and tried to sell before the Wicomico County Council in this recording on December 21, 2021.
 As an elected official, it's unethical to be involved or to vote on legislation that's related to one's interests.
 Christopher Adams is a landlord.
 Here are his some of his rental properties:

 1530 N SALISBURY BLVD SALISBURY MD 21801